- LANDSAT 7 ETM+

-DigitalGlobe's next satellite WorldView-3 is in a phased development process for an advanced fourth-generation satellite scheduled to launch in mid-2014 and will offer 0.31 meter resolution panchromatic band and 8 multi-spectral, 8 SWIR and 12 CAVIS bands.
+DigitalGlobe's satellite WorldView-3 is an advanced fourth-generation satellite successfully launched on August 13, 2014 and will offer 0.31 meter resolution panchromatic band and 8 multi-spectral, 8 SWIR and 12 CAVIS bands.

 Discover what's possible.
 Get a complimentary consultation today.

 The WorldView-3 satellite sensor was licensed by the National Oceanic and Atmospheric Administration (NOAA) to collect in addition to the standard Panchromatic and Multispectral bands, eight-band short-wave infrared (SWIR) and 12 CAVIS imagery.
 The satellite was successfully launched on August 13, 2014.
 Watch satellite launch.

 WorldView-3 Satellite Sensor (0.31m)

 (Image Copyright © DigitalGlobe)

 WorldView-3 will be the first multi-payload, super-spectral, high-resolution commercial satellite sensor operating at an expected altitude of 617 km.
 WorldView-3 provides 31 cm panchromatic resolution, 1.24 m multispectral resolution, 3.7 m short wave infrared resolution and 30 m CAVIS resolution.
 WorldView-3 has an average revisit time of <1 day and is capable of collecting up to 680,000 km2 per day.

 WorldView-3 will bear a strong resemblance to WorldView-2 launched on October 8, 2009 in terms of its performance characteristics.
 The WorldView-3 satellite sensor will benefit from significant improvements including cost savings, risk reduction, and faster delivery for its customers.